 Four reasons you might experience lower employee engagement

-- One reason we hear often is that employees simply don’t have the time to join a wellbeing workshop due to being too busy.
+- Large workloads - One reason we hear often is that employees simply don’t have the time to join a wellbeing workshop due to being too busy.

-If employees cite big workloads as the main culprit, there could be an element of people not daring to take a break from their day jobs, which may be a result of company culture. - Lack of communication
+If employees cite big workloads as the main culprit, there could be an element of people not daring to take a break from their day jobs, which may be a result of company culture.

-- Another reason is that the upcoming wellbeing workshop may not have been communicated well, or often, enough.
+- Lack of communication - Another reason is that the upcoming wellbeing workshop may not have been communicated well, or often, enough.
 The average worker receives around 121 emails every workday so it’s very possible that an email urging people to sign up for it may have simply gotten lost in their already overcrowded inbox.

-- Another reason could be that an employee might feel like they don’t have a need for it because, at this very moment, they consider their mental wellbeing to be fine.
+- Employee needs - Another reason could be that an employee might feel like they don’t have a need for it because, at this very moment, they consider their mental wellbeing to be fine.
 Educating people about the importance of working on a preventative wellbeing strategy to train the mind is key.
+Or it could be because the programme is too generic or broad, and not touching upon the diverse needs of your workforce.

-- Finally, it could be that there is a prevailing stigma towards mental health that could cause employees to be worried about how attending a wellbeing workshop might come across to their manager or colleagues.
+- Workplace mental health stigma - Finally, it could be that there is a prevailing stigma towards mental health that could cause employees to be worried about how attending a wellbeing workshop might come across to their manager or colleagues.

 Wellbeing programmes for employees: how to encourage engagement